 Strong antibiotics will be prescribed to treat rapid breathing when caused by fluid filling the lungs.
 And infections or pneumonia.
 You cat may need to stay in the animal hospital so that 24/7 care can be provided.
-Administration of oxygen and intravenous fluids will need to be given by trained staff.
+Trained staff will administer oxygen and give intravenous fluids.

 Congestive heart failure is a life-threatening disorder.
 And occurs when the heart doesn’t pump blood effectively.
 This causes fluid to back up in the lungs and abdomen.
 Sometimes the heart does recover.
 But most cases are irreversible and treatment with oxygen therapy, diuretics, and vasodilators will only manage to slow down the process.

 Sometimes there may be no alternative than to let your feline friend go.
 Gentle cat euthanasia at home in calm surroundings is an option you may wish to consider.
-The procedure will be carefully explained to you by your home-visit vet.
+Your home visit vet will carefully explain the procedure.
 And with pre-sedation letting your cat drift into a peaceful sleep, this may be the best decision you can make for your cat.
 And for you.